 - 1. All students, whether entering with a bachelor's or master's degree (including those who have completed a master's thesis), must complete a pre-dissertation research project. - 2.
 The student registers for 2 credit hours of Research Seminar (EDPS 6960) fall and spring semesters of the first academic year and 1 credit hour of EDPS 6960 of the fall and spring semesters of the 2nd academic year (a total of 6 credit hours of EDPS 6960 in this two- year interval). - 3.
 Research Seminar (EDPS 6960) requirements are satisfied through the research team that is directed by a CCP faculty advisor.
 Student attendance at the Research Seminar is required.
 Students failing to attend on a regular basis may receive a NC (no credit) grade and be required to repeat this course prior to being authorized to sit for the doctoral qualifying examination. - 4.
-At the beginning of the fall semester the student and the faculty advisor develop a predissertation research project plan.
+At the beginning of the fall semester of the student's first year the faculty advisor develop a pre- dissertation research project plan.
 The nature and design of this project plan is guided by the faculty advisor's research expertise and skill.
 The content of the research project should be consistent with the faculty advisor's research interests.
 A formal contract is then established between the student and the faculty advisor that includes a student commitment to complete a final Pre-dissertation Research Product to demonstrate fulfillment of the EDPS 6960 research seminar competency expectation.
-This contract must be approved by a majority vote of the CCP faculty no later than the mid-year faculty evaluation meeting (third Monday of November) but may be approved at any regularly scheduled CCP faculty meeting. - 5.
-The pre-dissertation research product will be completed before the student's final evaluation in the student's 2nd year of her or his program of study.
-A mid-year evaluation will be conducted for all second year students to assess progress towards meeting the predissertation research project.
+The contract and the "proposal" of the PDRP is required to be submitted to faculty on or before the first CCP faculty meeting in the month of April during spring term of the students' first year.
+The "proposal" is the document written by the student under the supervision of an advisor that formally describes the project to be undertaken.
+These documents must be